AnanthaRamanathan/Python-SocketIO-Client-Server/README.md

 # Python-SocketIO-Client-Server
 Implementing SocketIO client and server using python.
+Bidirectional communication between SocketIO client and SocketIO server.

 ## To run the code